 - If you are cooking chicken with skin still attached, gently loosen the skin and rub some of the rub in between the skin and meat.

 - Rub the remaining rub all over the outside of the chicken.

-- Tell everyone you are going to market with your secret rub.
+- Tell everyone you are going to market with your new secret dry rub for chicken.